errantmind/faf-dns-proxy/README.md

 # FaF DNS Proxy
 `FaF DNS Proxy` is a Linux (only) DoT proxy / forwarder written in Rust.
-It follows the design philosophy of the [FaF Web Server](https://www.github.com/errantmind/faf)
+It follows the design philosophy of the [FaF Web Server](https://www.github.com/errantmind/faf).

+This is an experimental project and not 'production-ready', although I do use it on my own machines.
+I am working to clean up the code for easier comprehension and to add the last few remaining features.

+Currently, the TTL is IGNORED and all IPs are cached indefinitely.
+This actually doesn't cause as many issues as you might think, I too was surprised, but this will be fixed in the next version.

 ## Why Use This?